 This was a great creative writing exercise, because writers often get so bogged down in description or exposition they forget to keep things lively.
 Some participants were only able to add one profound conflict in forty minutes of writing.
 Others added up to five.

-You don’t usually write in a timed setting, which is why exercises like this are so useful.
+You probably don’t usually write in a timed setting, which is why exercises like this are so useful.
 You may be a poet or biographer and not a thriller writer at all, but it’s still useful to practice amping up the excitement in your work.
-It’s just one of many ways to practice creativity.
+It’s just one of many ways to practice creativity in writer’s groups.

 What I described above is an exercise, not a short story or novel opening.
 You’re not meant to keep it.
 It’s like a worksheet.
 It’s practice.
 Because yeah– your brain wasn’t born good at this.
 Just like any skill, creativity requires practice.